Club competitions

 Men's club football

-The start of our 2024–27 men's club competition cycle will herald the most significant transformation in formats since the introduction of the Champions League group stages.
-All three competitions – the Champions League, Europa League and Conference league – will swap their current group stages for three all-new leagues followed by knockout rounds.
-Thirty-six teams – four more than the group stages – will make-up each league.
+The start of our 2024–27 men's club competition cycle heralds the most significant transformation in formats since the introduction of the Champions League group stages.
+All three competitions – the Champions League, Europa League and Conference league – swap their group stages for three all-new leagues followed by knockout rounds.
+Thirty-six teams – four more than the group stages – make-up each league.

 Women's club football